-- Filing fees revenue (miscellaneous revenue): - -Filing fees revenue (miscellaneous revenue) was more than budgeted, primarily as a result of a complex application received which required significant contract labor time to process the application. - Contract labor: - -Salaries expenditures were less than budgeted due to a temporary reduction in scheduled hours worked by LAFCo Analyst. - -Terminations/Buydown expenditures were less than budgeted due to fewer than anticipated expenditures for buydowns of accrued annual leave by LAFCo contract labor - -Retirement contributions were less than budgeted due to the salaries being less than budgeted. - Services and supplies: - -County GIS (mapping) and County Counsel expenditures were less than budgeted from receiving less complex applications than anticipated.
+- Filing fees revenue: - -Filing fees revenue was more than budgeted, primarily a result of two particularly complex applications that were received and required significant contract labor time to process. - -Interest revenue was more than budgeted, primarily due to an unanticipated increase in the investment rate of return. - Contract labor: - -Salaries and retirement contribution expenditures were less than budgeted due to a temporary reduction in scheduled hours worked by the LAFCo Analyst for a portion of the fiscal year. - -Terminations/Buydown expenditures were less than budgeted due to fewer than anticipated expenditures for buydowns of accrued annual leave by LAFCo contract labor. - Services and supplies: - -Travel expenditures were less than budgeted, primarily due to fewer Commissioners attending the annual CALAFCo conference than anticipated. - -County Counsel and County GIS (mapping) expenditures were less than budgeted from receiving less complex applications than anticipated.